omeka/omeka-s-developer/docs/devpriorities.md

 - Feature focus for archivists and oral historians
 - Research requirements for collections management implementation
 - Ongoing core and addon maintenance and improvements in response to user feedback
-- Improved developer and designer documentation
+- Continuted improvements to developer and designer documentation

 ## 2023 Development Priorities